mkrcah/airbank-tx/README.md

 Docker image to download bank account transactions and read account balance from [AirBank](http://airbank.cz/) internet banking.

+The Docker image is publicly available [here on DockerHub](https://hub.docker.com/r/mkrcah/airbank-tx/).

 ## Rationale
-As of now (November 2016), AirBank doesn't provide API to expose a list of transactions.
+As of now (September 2017), AirBank doesn't provide API to expose a list of transactions.
 However, it is possible within the internet banking to export a list of transactions for a given bank account and time period.